-Two dead in Mexico after storm Roslyn dumps heavy rains, flooding | Science-Environment
+Two dead in Mexico after Storm Roslyn dumps heavy rains, flooding | Science-Environment

+A 39-year-old woman died when a fence collapsed in the state's Rosamorada district.
+According to the U.S. National Hurricane Center (NHC), Roslyn hit land as a Category 3 hurricane at 5:20 a.m. local time (1120 GMT) near Santa Cruz in northern Nayarit, a Pacific coastal state home to popular tourist beaches like Sayulita and Punta Mita.

-Two people died on Sunday from destruction caused by Storm Roslyn near Mexico's Pacific coast, authorities said, and heavy rains and flash flooding continued even as the storm weakened while moving inland.
+Two people died on Sunday from destruction caused by Tropical Storm Roslyn after it made landfall along Mexico's Pacific coast as a powerful hurricane before weakening farther inland, authorities said.
 A 74-year-old man was killed in the town of Mexcaltitan de Santiago Ixcuintla when a beam fell on his head, Nayarit state's Ministry of Security and Citizen Protection told Reuters.
-A 39-year-old woman also died when a fence collapsed in the state's Rosamorada district.
+A 39-year-old woman died when a fence collapsed in the state's Rosamorada district.

 Roslyn was forecast to become a tropical depression by Sunday evening and dissipate overnight or early Monday.
 Images from Nayarit after Roslyn made landfall showed cars submerged in water and homes with major damage to roofs and outdoor coverings.
 Emergency officials were dispatched to the most affected areas, the state's civil security agency said on Twitter.